 Fig. 4.
-Performance of the SAM on the simulated data before (top) and after (bottom) application of the SDA method ( $\alpha = 0.01$ ).
-Estimated TWA amplitude (Calc.
-TWA Amp.) versus simulated TWA amplitude at SNR of 10 dB (left) and noise free simulated VCGs (right) are shown.
-Each point on the figure is calculated from 50 simulated VCG records of 5 minutes length each.
-At a heart rate of $70 \pm 5$ beats/min this results in roughly 10 TWA amplitude measurements per record, and thus a total of 500 estimates.
-Represented in each figure are the lower 5%, median, and the upper 95% of the estimated TWA amplitude, as well as, the line y = x (representing ideal detection).
-The grey color error bars represent the percentage of indeterminate cases (%indet.).
-Note that, at the SNR of 10 dB application of surrogate testing resulted in rejection of approximately 99% of episodes around $0\mu V$ simulated TWA amplitude, and simultaneously the percentage of missed detections (or indeterminate cases) at higher TWA amplitudes is notably smaller than the SM method (see Fig. 5).
+Performance of the SAM on the simulated data (top) before and (bottom) after application of the SDA method ( $\alpha=0.01$ ).
+Estimated TWA amplitude ( $Calc.\,TWA\,Amp.$ ) versus simulated TWA amplitude at SNR of 10 dB (left) and noise-free simulated VCGs (right) are shown.
+Each point on the figure is calculated from 50 simulated VCG records of 5 min length each.
+At a HR of $70\pm5$ beats/min, this results in roughly 10 TWA amplitude measurements per record, and thus, a total of 500 estimates.
+Represented in each figure are the lower 5%, median, and the upper 95% of the estimated TWA amplitude, as well as, the line y=x (representing ideal detection).
+The gray-color error bars represent the percentage of indeterminate cases (%indet.).
+Note that at the SNR of 10 dB, application of surrogate testing resulted in rejection of approximately 99% of episodes around $0\,\mu\rm V$ simulated TWA amplitude, and simultaneously, the percentage of missed detections (or indeterminate cases) at higher TWA amplitudes is notably smaller than the SM method (see Fig. 5).